Will Butler cover the spread vs. Buffalo? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Butler puts up more than 83.1 points, it is 5-0 against the spread and 4-1 overall.
+- Butler has a 5-0 record against the spread and a 4-1 record overall when scoring more than 83.1 points.

 Bet on this or any college basketball matchup at BetMGM